SingularitySurvivor/todo-monorepo/README.md

 TodoFlow is a collaborative todo list application built with modern web technologies.
 This monorepo contains all components of the TodoFlow platform:

-- `packages/api`: Express.js backend API with MongoDB
+- `packages/api`: Express.js backend server with MongoDB
 - `packages/web`: React frontend with Material UI
 - `packages/tests`: Jest-based functional tests